 8- Partner pull – lead skier pulls the follower using poles; rear skier makes small turns.

 9- Railroad track turns.

 10- Make hard pole touches.
-Uphill christie with a touch video
+Uphill christie with a touch

 11- Hold poles below the grips.